wp-plugins/highlight-search-terms/readme.txt

 **Q: I do not see any highlighting!**

 **A:** This plugin has no configuration options page and there is _no_ predefined highlight styling.
 You have to complete step II of the installation process for any highliting to become visible.
 Edit your themes Stylesheet (style.css) to contain a rule that will give you exactly the styling you need.

+**Q: I have no idea what to put in my stylesheet.
+Can you give me some examples?**

+**A:** Sure!
 See tab "Other Notes" for some examples to get you started.

 == Screenshots ==

 1. An example image provided by [How to Highlight Search Terms with jQuery](http://weblogtoolscollection.com/archives/2009/04/10/how-to-highlight-search-terms-with-jquery/ "How to Highlight Search Terms with jQuery | Weblog Tools Collection") on which this plugin is largely based.

-== Other Notes ==
+== About ==

 Many blogs are already top-heavy with all kinds of hungy plugins that require a lot of options to be set and subsequently more database queries.
 The Highlight Search Terms plugin for WordPress is constructed to be as low impact / low resource demanding as possible.
 This is done by going without any back-end options page and no extra database entries.
 Just two action hooks are used: init and wp_head.
 The rest is done by jQuery javascript extention and your own CSS.